Google Introduces Midpage Query Refinements

-Search engines try to provide the most promising results in response to queries, but there are some limits to what they can return based upon the queries used.
+Search engines try to provide the most promising results in response to queries, but they can limit what they can return based upon the queries used.

-- Homonyms – words which have the same sound and possibly same spelling, but different meanings, such as the word “bear” which can mean to carry or can refer to an animal or an absence of clothing.
+- Homonyms – words that have the same sound and possibly the same spelling but different meanings, such as the word “bear,” which can mean to carry or can refer to an animal or an absence of clothing.

 - Improper contexts – The word “jaguar” can be an animal, a Macintosh operating system, or a type of automobile.

 - Very General terms – provide overly broad search results